 The Austrian National Library in Vienna actually owns one of the very few complete bibles printed by Gutenberg.
 Just pop along with your library card and you might be able to borrow it.
 Or possibly not.

-Another tenuous Vienna connection is Frederick III.
+We can find another tenuous Vienna connection for Gutenberg in the person of Frederick III.
 He was the first Habsburg Holy Roman Emperor (from 1452 to 1493) and lies buried in Stephansdom cathedral.

-At the start of Frederick’s reign, Gutenberg lived in the Electorate of Mainz (in modern-day Germany), which was then part of the Holy Roman Empire.
+At the start of Frederick’s reign, Gutenberg lived in the Electorate of Mainz (in modern-day Germany), which was then part of that very Holy Roman Empire.
 (I told you the connection was tenuous.)

 The Gutenberg monument went up in 1900 (so roughly 500 years after Gutenberg’s birth), thanks to the efforts of a private fundraising committee.
 The unveiling took place on December 17th in the presence of both Emperor Franz Joseph and the then mayor of Vienna.

 The monument features a figurative statue of a bearded Gutenberg.
-He stands on a raised plinth, one hand on his hip.
+He stands on a raised plinth with one hand on his hip.

 That plinth includes the Latin phrase, Post Nubila Phoebus, meaning “after the clouds, comes the sun.”
 This hints at the impact of Gutenberg’s invention on European culture.
 The reliefs add further imagery to this sentiment: